These represent articles/books/DVDs that were referenced during the workshops as well as those that have been shared because of their potential value.

 Provided by Achieva Marketing Group, this guide outlines the set of processes meant to successfully promote a brand, product or event.

-- Focus on Sustainability, by Dennis G. McMillian of the Foraker Group, 2013.
 What exactly is sustainability?
 How is it achieved?
 Sustainability is about far more than money!
 This small but insightful book explores those factors that are essential to real organizational sustainability.
-Available soon in the WWCC library.
+Available in the WWCC library.

 Planning and Strategy

 - Strategic Planning for Nonprofit Organizations - Michael Allison and Jude Kaye (2003).

 One of the best practical guides to the strategic planning process for nonprofit organizations.
 It is complete, thorough, easy to follow, and includes a workbook.
 Available at the WWCC library.

 Leadership and Management

 - Nimble Nonprofits: Taking Nothing for Granted in an Era of Constant Change - Nancy Bell Evans Center on Nonprofits and Philanthropy at the University of Washington (2012).

 A 2012 survey of nonprofits in the Seattle area to determine how they are handling the challenges caused by the steep economic downturn beginning in 2008.
 Full of strategic insights for nonprofit leaders.